QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 * set :math:`\gamma = 1.5`

-Compare the resulting policies and check that they are close
+Compare the resulting policies and check that they are close.

 Exercise 4
 -----------

-Solve the above model as we did in :doc:`the previous lecture <optgrowth>` using the operators :math:`T` and :math:`K`, and check the solutions are similiar by plotting
+Solve the above model as we did in :doc:`the previous lecture <optgrowth>` using the operators :math:`T` and :math:`K`, and check the solutions are similiar by plotting.